1112luke/Kraken/README.md

 ### UAV integration Mode

-## Hardware Requirements

-For all current modes of operation, it is required that the Kraken be connected to the same tcp/ip network as the groundstation device.
-For our testing, we used Trellisware Ethernet radios, with the [Ghost 850](https://www.trellisware.com/trellisware-radios/tw-ghost-870/) mounted to the UAV.

 ## System Software Diagram
 For all current modes of operation, it is required that the Kraken be connected to the same tcp/ip network as the groundstation device.
 For our testing, we used Trellisware Ethernet radios, with the [Ghost 850](https://www.trellisware.com/trellisware-radios/tw-ghost-870/) mounted to the UAV.